AmirrezaFarnamTaheri/MassConfigMerger/README.md

 **Huge Source List**

-> Built-in links cover hundreds of GitHub projects, Telegram channels and personal blogs.
+> The default `sources.txt` covers hundreds of GitHub projects, Telegram channels and personal blogs.
 Instead of hunting for URLs yourself, you get a curated list that is updated regularly.
 Perfect when you need a one-click way to access lots of servers.

 **Availability Testing**